 Studying at Berklee comes with access to the college's performance facilities, such as the Berklee Performance Center or the Red Room at Cafe 939, our recording studios, and the Stan Getz Media Center and Library, in addition to many more studios, labs, classrooms, performance spaces, and practice rooms.

-You'll study in classrooms equipped for playing and critical listening and you'll take your playing to the next level in Berklee's private lesson studios, where you'll receive valuable guidance, support, and feedback from the college's world-class bass faculty.
+You'll study in classrooms equipped for playing and critical listening and you'll take your playing to the next level in Berklee's private lesson studios, where you'll receive valuable guidance, support, and feedback from the college's world-class faculty.

 Other Guitar Facilities

 The Guitar Department has over 50 rooms for private or small ensemble instruction and rehearsal.
 Each is outfitted with an amplifier for each student in the room.
 In addition, there are larger group instruction rooms complete with audio-visual learning aids.
 MIDI equipment, compact disc players, digital phrase samplers, videotapes, and audio tapes are used extensively for performance analysis classes and musical accompaniment.
 Guitar Department performances and recitals are often videotaped for faculty and student analysis.